danielaparker/jsoncons/README.md

         "resize_what":"long_edge"
     }

-To construct a json array, use the array type default constructor:
+To construct a json array, assign an array object:

     json image_formats = json::array();